 Form the dough into a log, about 5-cm in diameter.
 Wrap with plastic and refrigerate overnight.

-When the cookies are baked, rest them for a few minutes to firm up a bit, then transfer to wire racks.
-Allow the cookies to cool completely before storing in an airtight container.
+Leave the cookies in the baking sheets for about 2 minutes to firm up a bit, then transfer to wire racks to cool completely.
+Store in an airtight container.